-Carrie Coleman prides herself on being a health policy wonk who loves to dive deep into the arcana of almost any issue in the healthcare arena, but she’s made her niche mostly in the specialized skill of interpreting those details into a big picture for policy-makers and consumers.
-She has 25 years of experience in public policy and communications for state legislatures, U.S. Congress, non-profits, trade associations and health plans.
+Carrie Coleman prides herself on being a health policy wonk who loves to dive deeply into the arcana of almost any issue in the health care arena, but she’s made her niche mostly in the specialized skill of interpreting those details into a big picture for policymakers and consumers.
+She has 25 years of experience in public policy and communications for state legislatures, U.S. Congress, nonprofits, trade associations and health plans.

 The early part of Carrie’s career took her back and forth between Austin, Texas and Washington, D.C., where she worked for the Texas Legislature, then a member of the U.S. House of Representatives and then again for the Texas Senate, where she was the staff lead responsible for negotiating and passing Medicaid-managed care legislation.
 She also successfully lobbied the Texas Legislature against cuts in Medicaid and Children’s Health Insurance on behalf of community-based, nonprofit health plans serving those populations.